rbehrensdeluna/QBtoWEIS/README.md

-# Under Development
-This tool is currently under active development and will be released with full functionality, including example test cases, in January 2025.

 # QBtoWEIS

 **QBtoWEIS** is an extension of the WEIS (Wind Energy with Integrated Servo-control) framework that integrates the capabilities of QBlade to expand the design and optimization process for floating offshore wind turbines.
 By adding computationally highly optimized methods for wake aerodynamics and structural modeling, QBtoWEIS creates an even more versatile and powerful multi-fidelity toolchain, offering greater flexibility in co-design and optimization.